Oil mixed amid weak China economic data, sustained hopes for 2023

 The poor economic data still beat analysts' earlier forecasts as Beijing's roll back of its zero-COVID policy in December shored up consumption.

-Data on Tuesday also showed China's oil refinery output in 2022 had fallen 3.4% from a year earlier, its first annual decline since 2001, while daily December oil throughput rose to the second-highest level of 2022.
+Data released on Tuesday also showed China's oil refinery output in 2022 had fallen 3.4% from a year earlier, its first annual decline since 2001, although daily December oil throughput rose to the second-highest level of 2022.

-"With a stronger end to 2022 than we had expected, plus indications of stronger retail expenditure ahead, the outlook for GDP growth in 2023 has improved compared to our prior outlook," Iris Peng, chief economist of greater China from ING bank, said in a note.
+"With a stronger end to 2022 than we had expected, plus indications of stronger retail expenditure ahead, the outlook for GDP growth in 2023 has improved compared to our prior outlook," ING Chief Economist, Greater China Iris Pang said in a note.

-But Peng warned that China still faced considerable headwinds, including likely recessions in the United States and Europe this year.
+But Pang warned that China still faced considerable headwinds, including likely recessions in the United States and Europe this year.

-In a bearish survey released at the annual Davos summit, two-thirds of private and public sector economists polled expected a global recession this year, with about 18% considering it "extremely likely".
+In a bearish survey released at the annual World Economic Forum in Davos, two-thirds of private and public sector economists polled expected a global recession this year, with about 18% considering it "extremely likely".

-A rise in the dollar off seven-month lows also put pressure on oil prices, as a stronger greenback makes oil more expensive for those holding other currencies.
+A rise in the dollar from seven-month lows also put pressure on oil prices, as a stronger greenback makes oil more expensive for those holding other currencies.

-(Reporting by Sonali Paul in Melbourne and Muyu Xu in Singapore; Editing by Kenneth Maxwell and Bradley Perrett)
+(Reporting by Sonali Paul in Melbourne and Muyu Xu in Singapore; Editing by Kenneth Maxwell, Bradley Perrett and Jamie Freed)

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)

-Note: (This story has been corrected to say the economic growth was the second-weakest in half a century, not the weakest in the first paragraph)